 Status: Recently completed

 The results of this study also call for finding the models of care, which are responsive to the needs of diabetes patients, i.e. delivered through smaller and less overburdened facilities, closer to patients’ home and with more convenient opening times.
 Mobile services and innovative technologies should be considered as part of these alternative models of care.
-Monitoring systems should be adapted to ensure inclusion of diabetes, DR and other vision care issues.
+Monitoring systems should be adapted to ensure inclusion of DM, DR and other vision care issues.